By Nancy Armitage

 “The Society of Beaux Arts Architects requests the pleasure of your company & of that of your friends at the Ball of the Fine Arts & the Pageant of Ancient France to be given for the benefit of the Beaux Arts Institute of Design on Thursday Evening, March the Eleventh, 1920 – MiCareme at ten o’clock at the Hotel Astor Costumes de Rigueur – Tickets Ten Dollars each, may be obtained at 126 East 75th Street on & after March 1st.
 They will be void however, unless the holder be in Fancy Costume”

-2nd Wife: Ana or Anna Vaughn Hyatt Huntington – famous American sculptress of figures & animals, especially in NYC.
+2nd Wife: Anna Vaughn Hyatt Huntington – famous American sculptress of figures & animals, & nudes especially in NYC.
+Her stunning sculptures look like Rodin’s work!
 Born: March 10, 1876 BP: Salem, Essex, MA.
 Archer & Anna Huntington married in her art studio in NYC where they got married.
 It was both of their birthdays & the day they got married.
 Oddly, Arabella Huntington wasn’t in attendance.
 Arabella was “In-Residence” at the San Marino Ranch with her husband, Henry E. Huntington.

 Archer Huntington sent his mother Arabella Huntington a short telegram on the day of his marriage, March 10, 1923: “Mother, married today to Ana Hyatt, sculptress.
 Hope to see you later.
 Will Tel. address in few days.
 Much love, Archer”

 Sat.
-March 10, 1923 the day of Archer & Ana wedding it was also both Ana & Archer birthdays.
+March 10, 1923: the day of Archer & Anna wedding it was also both Anna & Archer birthdays.
 Shortly after they got married in New York, they boarded a yacht/ship “S.S.
 Turrialba” sailing to Guatemala & the Caribbean Sea for their Honeymoon.

 Vice President of Pan American Society of the US (1916)

 A banquet dinner was celebrated on Wednesday, January 12, 1916 at the Waldorf Astoria Hotel in New York City by the Pan American Society.
-This was probably a celebration dinner that the Panama Canal was built in 1915.
-A cause the entire Huntington family from Collis Huntington to Archer supported it financially.
+This was probably a celebration dinner that the Panama Canal was finally built in 1915.
+A cause the entire Huntington family from Collis Huntington to Henry Huntington to Archer M. Huntington supported it financially.
+Archer served on numerous committees to finish this monumental project.
 The Board of Directors are Pres.: Henry White, Honorary Pres. : Robert Lansing (Secretary of State of the US), Honorary V-P: Andrew Carnegie, Archer Huntington & others.
-Dinner Menu is as follows:
+A delicious Southern style menu is inspired.

-[Fish Course] Filet of Sea Bass, Lobster Sauce served wtih Potatoes a la Hollandaise
+[Fish Course] Filet of Sea Bass, Lobster Sauce served with Potatoes a la Hollandaise

 Fresh Mushrooms under glass, Eugenie